 She participated in international training on bat biology, identification and conservation at the Meletse Research and Conservation Training Center in South Africa by African-Bats Conservation of Africa's bat Diversity Through Education, Capacity Building, Research and Management and participated in Ecology training, Diversity, Conservation and Ecosystem Services by Global South Bats where she was named ambassador for bat conservation in Mozambique.

 She has also participated in biodiversity surveys and documentation focused on mammal conservation, at Mt.
 Lico and Sokone in Zambezia Province, as well as in Gorongosa National Park and Chimanimani National Park.
 She is particularly interested in bat taxonomy and interactions between insects and bats because little or nothing is known about the movement of bat populations in Mozambique.
+She is currently working as a Jr Research Officer at the National Administration of Conservation Areas in Mozambique.
 One of her goals in the coming years is to carry out a comprehensive assessment of Mozambican bat fauna to create an IUCN Regional Red List.